 Why does it matter?
 One T shirt made from recycled vs. conventional cotton saves 5000+ litres of water.
 Each kilo of recycled polyester reduces greenhouse gas emissions by more than 70%.
 Our vision is a zero-waste economy as a response to the climate catastrophe.

-Announcing our first 'responsible fashion contribution' to Ze, who run a programme to boost inclusion of gender minorities in the textile industry.
+We support Ze, a programme to boost inclusion of gender minorities in the textile industry in Bangladesh.

 First three images: Poplin tunic/shirt, a hybrid between the classic crisp white/black shirt and the South Asian tunic (with deep pockets) worn with wide leg pull on trousers and as a dress.
 Next three images: Koti (sleeveless jacket) in rib knit and and reversible oversize T shirt/tunic with 'floating' pockets.
 (Photos: Ørjan Ellingvåg)